anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter04.md

 - Contact person
 - Policy info for use
 - Access instructions, include VPN
-- Lab Topolgy
+- Lab Topology
-- Resrouce Availability
+- Resource Availability

 **N+1 Labs Use Strategy**

 The "lab" concept could mean one physical POD or multiple PODs in a community lab.
 In practice, a person requesting a lab can apply for multiple PODs, where POD 1 can be "Lab 1", POD 2+3 can be "Lab 2", etc, all subject to the availability of PODs.
 Each "Lab" can be used for different purpose such as "Reference Implementation (RI) Lab 1" (POD 1), "RI Lab 2" (POD 2+3), etc.

-The requestor for labs needs to know only the number of PODs that are needed.
+The requester for labs needs to know only the number of PODs that are needed.
 Then, apply for use of PODs according to the requirement.

 Talk to the Lab Owners if special hardware or topology requirements are needed, such as special NIC or hardware accelerators or if 8 servers in one POD is a different default setting from the lab settings.
 The Lab Owner will check to see if lab config changes can be made to accommodate the test need.